LOG1CRS/JS-Data-Structures/README.md

 ## Getting Started

-Inside the [structures folder](https://github.com/LOG1CRS/JS-Data-Structures/tree/main/structures), there are folders of each structure, and within each one, you will find a readme file explaining that structure and the code with comments.
+Inside the [structures folder](https://github.com/LOG1CRS/JS-Data-Structures/tree/main/structures), there are folders of each structure, and within each one, you will find a readme file explaining that structure, the code with comments, and a package.json file with the commands to run the code with node.

 ## Table of Contents